 Reed served as an assistant coach at St. John's, then as head coach at Creighton University from 1981-82 to 1984-85.
 While at Creighton he was elected to the Naismith Memorial Basketball Hall of Fame in 1981.
 Also at Creighton, Reed coached 7-foot Benoit Benjamin, who later played on several NBA teams and was ultimately reunited with Reed in the New Jersey Nets organization in 1993.

-In 1985, Reed joined the Atlanta Hawks as an assistant coach, then filled the same role with the Sacramento Kings.
+Reed joined the Atlanta Hawks as an assistant coach in 1985, then filled the same role with the Sacramento Kings.
 On Feb.
-29, 1988, he replaced interim New Jersey Nets coach Bob MacKinnon and he guided a hapless 1987-88 Nets team to a 7-21 finish, completing a disastrous 19-63 season.
+29, 1988, he replaced interim New Jersey Nets coach Bob MacKinnon and guided a hapless 1987-88 Nets team to a 7-21 finish, completing a disastrous 19-63 season.
 The following year Reed coached the Nets to an improved 26-56 record before moving to the front office.

 In 1993, Reed became the Nets' general manager.
 By 1994 he had built the Nets into a perennial playoff contender.
 By drafting Derrick Coleman and Kenny Anderson, Reed brought in two franchise players who defined the Nets of the early 1990s.
 Reed also staged a minor coup when he lured Chuck Daly to coach the team for 1992-93 and 1993-94.
 After a four-year absence from the postseason, New Jersey had made three consecutive playoff appearances by 1994.
 In 1996, Reed moved to the position of Senior Vice President of Basketball Operations, with the same focus of building the Nets into a championship contender.